Concussion in Sport

 6th International Consensus Conference on Concussion in Sport

-Gavin Davis was an integral member of the 5th International Consensus Meeting on Concussion in Sport in Berlin, Germany, October 2016.
+Gavin Davis was a scientific committee member and an integral member of the 6th International Consensus Meeting on Concussion in Sport in Amsterdam, October 2022.

-The summary of the meeting, the Berlin Consensus Statement, reflects the current state of knowledge intended to inform clinical practice.
+The summary of the meeting, the Amsterdam Consensus Statement, reflects the current state of knowledge intended to inform clinical practice.

-A number of new tools were also developed, including the SCAT5, Child SCAT5 and the most important tool,
+A number of new tools were also developed for health care practitioners, including the SCAT6, Child SCAT6, SCOAT6 and Child SCOAT6.

 Click here for more information.